Double layer (surface science): Electron transfer in electrical double layer

 The formation of electrical double layer (EDL) has been traditionally assumed to be entirely dominated by ion adsorption and redistribution.
 With considering the fact that the contact electrification between solid-solid is dominated by electron transfer, it is suggested by Wang that the EDL is formed by a two-step process.
 In the first step, when the molecules in the solution first approach a virgin surface that has no pre-existing surface charges, it may be possible that the atoms/molecules in the solution directly interact with the atoms on the solid surface to form strong overlap of electron clouds.
-Electron transfer occurs first to make the “neutral” atoms on solid surface become charged, i.e., the formation of ions.
-In the second step, if there are ions existing in the liquid, such as H+ and OH-, the loosely distributed negative ions in the solution would be attracted to migrate toward the surface bonded ions due to electrostatic interactions, forming an EDL.
+Electron transfer occurs first to make the "neutral" atoms on solid surface become charged, i.e., the formation of ions.
+In the second step, if there are ions existing in the liquid, such as H+ and OH–, the loosely distributed negative ions in the solution would be attracted to migrate toward the surface bonded ions due to electrostatic interactions, forming an EDL.
 Both electron transfer and ion transfer co-exist at liquid-solid interface.

+Dynamics of the electrical double layer

+The dynamics of the electrical double layer (EDL) at the air–electrolyte interface have been investigated at high electrolyte concentrations using an all-optical technique.
+In these experiments, the surface propensity of protons (H3O+) at the air–aqueous interface was perturbed quasi-instantaneously, and the subsequent relaxation of the EDL was monitored using femtosecond time-resolved vibrational spectroscopy.
+The EDL reorganization occurred on picosecond timescales and exhibited a strong dependence on ion concentration.
+Non-equilibrium molecular dynamics (MD) simulations and mean-field analytical modeling, based on a modified form of the Poisson–Nernst–Planck equations combined with the Smoluchowski diffusion equation, revealed that ion conduction is the primary mechanism governing EDL dynamics.
+The combined experimental and theoretical results showed that the classical Debye–Falkenhagen theory can accurately describe EDL relaxation even at high ionic strengths, suggesting its applicability beyond the dilute-solution regime.